Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-\subsubsection{Gauge Transforms}
+\subsubsection{Gauge transforms}

-Now that we have considered the fields and the parallel transport rules, it is time to look at the gauge transforms.
-We have gauge transforms associated to the more familiar 1-gauge field in addition to transforms associated to the 2-gauge field \cite{Bullivant2017}.
-The 1-gauge transforms are similar to the gauge transforms in ordinary lattice gauge theory.
-As before, we label the 1-gauge transforms associated to a vertex $v$ by $A_v^g$, where $g$ is an element of $G$ and we have one such transform for each element of $G$. $A_v^g$ acts on the degrees of freedom near the vertex $v$ in a way equivalent to parallel transport of the vertex $v$ along an edge of label $g^{-1}$ (or $g$ if we transport the vertex against the direction of the edge, as in Figure \ref{vertex_transform_bigon}).
-The effect on the edges around the vertex is therefore the same as in the lattice gauge theory case and, just as in the lattice gauge theory case, only paths that start or terminate on the vertex are affected by the gauge transform (see Section \ref{LGT_Gauge_Transforms} and Figure \ref{vertex_transform} in particular).
+Now that we have considered the fields and the parallel transport rules, we can describe the gauge transforms.
+There are two types of gauge transforms: those associated to the more familiar 1-gauge field and those associated to the 2-gauge field \cite{Bullivant2017}.
+We label the 1-gauge transforms associated to a vertex $v$ by $A_v^g$, where there is one such transform for each element $g$ of $G$.
+Just like for lattice gauge theory, $A_v^g$ acts on the degrees of freedom near the vertex $v$ in a way equivalent to parallel transport of the vertex $v$ along an edge of label $g^{-1}$ (or $g$ if we transport the vertex against the direction of the edge, as in Figure \ref{vertex_transform_bigon}).
+The effect on the edges around the vertex is therefore the same as in the lattice gauge theory case and so only paths that start or terminate on the vertex are affected by the gauge transform (see Section \ref{LGT_Gauge_Transforms} and Figure \ref{vertex_transform} in particular).
 The only difference is that now we must also consider parallel transport of surfaces along the edge, so that the vertex transform also affects the surface labels.
-This parallel transport can be performed by adding a new edge and vertex, which we proceed to combine with the rest of the lattice (so that the lattice is the same at the end as it was before the transform, apart from changes to the group labels), as illustrated in Figure \ref{vertex_transform_bigon}.
-In the last step we relabel the vertex $v'$ to $v$ in order to match the original vertex.
+This parallel transport can be performed by adding a new edge and vertex, which we proceed to combine with the rest of the lattice, as illustrated in Figure \ref{vertex_transform_bigon}.
+In the last step we relabel the vertex $v'$ to $v$ in order to match the original vertex, so that the lattice is the same at the end as it was before the transform, apart from changes to the group labels.
 We can recognise the middle diagram in Figure \ref{vertex_transform_bigon} as the whiskering diagram (see Figure \ref{whiskering_algebraic}), so combining the edge with the plaquette gives us a $g \: \rhd$ action on the plaquette label.
 This tells us that any surface with base-point at the vertex on which we apply the transform must be acted on by $g \: \rhd$.
 On the other hand, surfaces not based at that vertex are left unaffected \cite{Bullivant2017}.
 In summary, the 1-gauge transform acts on an edge $i$ or plaquette $p$ according to \cite{Bullivant2017}